Entropic Inequality Constraints from $e$-separation Relations in Directed Acyclic Graphs with Hidden Variables: Applications

 \begin{example} Consider a randomized binary treatment $X$ and a ternary outcome $Y$, with ${P(Y {=} 0 \mid X {=} 0)} = {P(Y {=} 2 \mid X {=} 0)} = 0.5$, and ${P(Y {=} 1 \mid X {=} 1)} = 1$.
 In this setting, $\ACE = 0$, even though treatment affects outcome for every subject in the population. \end{example}

-Reporting that the \ACE is $0$ in this scenario does not paint a complete picture about the strength of the causal relationship under investigation.
-The same idea applies in less extreme cases -- the \ACE may be very low, even though treatment affects outcome for almost every subject in the population.
-Similarly, it may be very high, even when very few subjects have an outcome that is affected by treatment, if those effects are of sufficiently large magnitude.
+In less extreme settings, the \ACE may be very small even when treatment affects outcome for almost every subject in the population, or very large, even when very few subjects have an outcome that is affected by treatment.

-We also note that the \ACE is not well suited to providing a general view of the strength of a causal relationship when the treatment variable is non-binary, as it is by construction a contrast between two settings of the treatment.
-In such situations, the \ACE may be identified for every pair of treatment settings, but no one causal contrast represents the strength of the causal relationship, and the number of possible contrasts grows combinatorially in the cardinality of treatment.
+The \ACE is likewise not always well suited to measuring the strength of a causal relationship when the treatment variable is non-binary.
+In such situations, no one causal contrast represents the causal influence, and the number of possible contrasts grows combinatorially in the cardinality of treatment.
 We now define the \MME and discuss how it can overcome these issues.

-\begin{definition}[Minimal Mediary Entropy (\MME)] Suppose $X$ is a cause of $Y$, and that the unobserved variable $W$ fully mediates the effect of $X$ on $Y$.
-Then $\MME_{X \rightarrow Y}$ is the smallest entropy $W$ can have without contradicting the observed data distribution. \end{definition}